Currently my favorite YouTube channel is “3Blue1Brown“, created by Grant Sanderson.

 Suffice it to say that this is one big mess to do symbolically.
 I think we will all be happy to confirm it graphically using technology.
 This is what I do near the end of my video embedded above.

-For any given values of m and b, I graph the resulting function of x and see that it is a horizontal line (constant function).
-In other words, the sum of distances is independent of x, which is what we want to show.
+For any given values of and , I graph the resulting function of and see that it is a horizontal line (constant function).
+In other words, the sum of distances is independent of , which is what we want to show.